 By Nicholas Dekker, marketing, communications and events administrator for the Greater Columbus Arts Council

-Nick: Who are some of your inspirations?
+Nick: What are some of your favorite spots around Columbus?